-50 Fun Things To Do in Miami with Kids
+50 Fun Things To Do around Miami with Kids

 When you travel to Florida with kids, it's hard to think beyond the mega theme parks in Orlando.
 Yet the Sunshine State delivers numerous family-friendly destinations, from Destin to the Keys, as well as one of our favorite cities—Miami.

 Miami, Florida offers beach-ready weather for most of the year and moderate temps for the rest of it, so it welcomes visitors fleeing northern climates year-round.
 But there are more things to do in Miami with kids than just the beach.
 You'll find outdoor activities galore, from boating and pools to fun splash pads and parks.
 There are also top-notch museums, animal encounters, and top sports teams.
 And don't forget about Miami's proximity to the Everglades.

 Read on for our favorite things to do in Miami, Florida with kids, including top-recommended Miami hotels and family-friendly Miami restaurants.

 If you’re headed to Miami for a cruise, you might choose to arrive a day early to avoid any travel delays that could make you miss your boat.
 Pick a couple of suggestions from our list to entertain the kids as you wait to depart.

 Things To Do in Miami with Kids (Besides the Beach)

 Zoo Miami, the only subtropical zoo in the continental United States, offers a variety of species not often seen in other American zoos.
 It occupies nearly 750 acres and is home to more than 3,000 animals, including elephants, rhinos, hippos, gorillas, vipers, crocs, and so much more.
 Ride the monorail to the exhibits, hit the splash pad on hot days, or take a twirl on the carousel to round out your day.

 Check out the aquarium at the Phillip and Patricia Frost Museum of Science.
 Photo courtesy of the museum